-- Front light – ideal if you want flat lighting without shadows
+- Front lighting photos – ideal if you want flat lighting without shadows

-- Side light – skims light across your subject to create form and emphasize texture by creating shadows
+- Side lighting photos – light skims across your subject to create form and emphasize texture by creating shadows

-- Backlight – perfect for deep shadows and bright highlights that define the edges of your subject
+- Backlighting photos – perfect for deep shadows and bright highlights that define the edges of your subject

 2. How quality of light affects contrast in photos

 When we talk about quality of the light, we’re describing how hard or soft it is.
-This will also have a big impact on the tonal contrast of the scene.
+This also has a big impact on the tonal contrast of the scene.

 Soft light tonal contrast